felix-seifert/cannot-close/README.md

 To simplify the process of stopping the application, you can start it via your IDE (I use IntelliJ).
 To stop it, you have to press the stop button twice.

+## What App Does

+[TwitterListener](src/main/java/com/felixseifert/bugs/TwitterListener.java) can be considered as the main class.
+It performs a few steps:

+1. Get the existing rules which are stored at Twitter's side.
+The rules specify which Tweets to pull from Twitter.
+2. Delete the existing rules from Twitter's side.
+3. Create the in the source code defined rules at Twitter's side.
+4. Connect to the [Filtered Stream](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream) to read the text of the Tweets which match the rules and log them.

+If I remove the fourth step, i.e. do not let the app connect to the stream and consume it, everything works.